Part VIII of the series: "Digitization of auditing SAP Fixed Asset and Inventory Processes"

 Data mining your SAP system

 Mining data from your SAP system is not always easy.
 There are various tools on the market which allow for data extraction from SAP systems.
-Usually for this purpose, an ABAP program is installed.
+Usually for this purpose, an ABAP program needs to be installed.
 However, this is at the same time a “show-stopper” in many companies, as transports into a SAP system require a Change Management process.
 They often take a long time and have to go through a series of authorization steps.

 Another possibility is to manually download single tables from the SAP system.
 To do so, transactions, like SE16 may be applied.
 However, this requires a lot of manual handling and is rather inconvenient.

 Via Remote Function Call (RFC), SAP data tables can be extracted from a SAP system.
 For doing this, a user account with corresponding user rights needs to call up RFC-components.
 As a result an ABAP program is not required.
 On the one hand RFC is comparatively old and sometimes slow.
 On the other hand it is established and available in every SAP system.
 By using RFC, the data extraction can cleverly be optimized.
 In addition it makes SAP data extraction for analytic purposes easy and convenient.
+You can try this approach being included in zap Audit free of charge.
+Want to know more?
+Just schedule an appointment here.